aisis/samples4ruby-processing3/README.md

-# samples4ruby-processing3
+# Samples for JRubyArt-1.0+
-Samples for JRubyArt (formerly ruby-processing-3.0)
+Samples for JRubyArt

 Suggestions for improvements welcome!!!